College Square Mall (Iowa): 1990s onward

 Rouse sold the mall to Chicago-based Landau & Heyman in 1998.
 Also sold in this transaction were four other Iowa malls: North Grand Mall in Ames, Westland Mall in West Burlington, Muscatine Mall in Muscatine, and Marshalltown Mall in Marshalltown.
 All four of these were also built by General Growth and sold to Rouse in 1980.
 Scheels All Sports joined the mall in 1999, relocating from a store at Black Hawk Village shopping center.
 The College Square store replaced the former location of a Walgreens drugstore and a shoe store, as well as one of the mall entrances.
 As a result, a new mall entrance was constructed adjacent to Younkers.

 GK Development of Barrington, Illinois bought College Square Mall, Marshalltown Mall, North Grand Mall, and Westland Mall from Landau & Heyman in December 2004 for a total of $120,000,000.
 Walmart moved out of the mall in 2003 prior to GK Development's purchase.
 In late 2005, the space was remodeled for a Hy-Vee supermarket, replacing an existing location nearby.
 The opening of Hy-Vee coincided with a second renovation plan completed by GK Development in 2006.
 This included new flooring and lighting, as well as renovated restrooms and the opening of a Hy-Vee supermarket in the former location of Walmart.

+Decline and store closures

 The mall began losing tenants in the 2010s, especially following the Great Recession and the withdrawal of retailers such as Gap from the market.
 These factors also impacted Crossroads Mall in nearby Waterloo, Iowa, creating a surplus of retail space in the market.
 Decline in tenancy increased in 2013 after the relocation of Scheels All Sports.
 Despite this closure, Planet Fitness replaced Scheels that year.
 In addition, the mall was sold to Namdar Realty Group of Great Neck, New York.

 College Square has seen a further decline in tenancy under the ownership of Namdar, including the closure of Younkers due to bankruptcy in 2018.
 Ashley Furniture opened in the former location of Younkers in 2021.
+In 2026, the franchise owner of the neighboring Slumberland Furniture purchased the mall from Namdar with plans to revitalize it.